Ustaše: Ethnic and religious persecution

 The Jasenovac Memorial Area maintains a list of 83,145 names of Jasenovac victims gathered by government officials in Belgrade in 1964, as well as names and biographical data for the victims identified in recent inquiries.
 As the gathering process was imperfect, they estimated that the list represented between 60%–75% of the total victims, putting the number of killed in that complex at roughly 80,000–100,000.
 The previous head of the Memorial Area, Simo Brdar, estimated at least 365,000 dead at Jasenovac.
 The analyses of statisticians Vladimir Žerjavić and Bogoljub Kočović were similar to those of the Memorial Area.
 In all of Yugoslavia, the estimated number of Serb deaths was 487,000 according to Kočović, and 530,000 according to Žerjavić, out of a total of 1.014 million or 1.027 million deaths (respectively). Žerjavić further stated there were 197,000 Serb civilians killed in NDH (78,000 as prisoners in Jasenovac and elsewhere) as well as 125,000 Serb combatants.

 The Belgrade Museum of Holocaust compiled a list of over 77,000 names of Jasenovac victims.
 It was previously headed by Milan Bulajić, who supported the claim of a total of 700,000 victims.
 The current administration of the museum has further expanded the list to include slightly over 80,000 names.
 During World War II various German military commanders and civilian authorities gave different figures for the number of Serbs, Jews and others killed inside the territory of the Independent State of Croatia.
 Historian Prof. Jozo Tomasevich has posited that some of these figures may have been a "deliberate exaggeration" fostered to create further hostility between Serbs and Croats so that they would not unite in resisting the Axis.
 These figures included 400,000 Serbs (Alexander Löhr); 500,000 Serbs (Lothar Rendulic); 250,000 to March 1943 (Edmund Glaise von Horstenau); more than "3/4 of a million Serbs" (Hermann Neubacher) in 1943; 600,000–700,000 in concentration camps until March 1944 (Ernst Fick); 700,000 (Massenbach).

 Concentration camps

-Ustaše militia execute prisoners near the Jasenovac concentration camp.
+Ustaše militia execute prisoners near the Jasenovac concentration camp between 1942 and 1943.